NVlabs/RLP/README.md

 ## Citation

-If you find MambaVision to be useful for your work, please consider citing our paper:
+If you find RLP to be useful for your work, please consider citing our paper:

 ```
 @article{hatamizadeh2025rlp,
-  title={Gated delta networks: Improving mamba2 with delta rule},
+  title={RLP: Reinforcement Learning Pre‑training},
   author={Hatamizadeh, Ali and Akter,  Syeda Nahida and Prabhumoye, Shrimai and Kautz, Jan and Patwary, Mostofa and Shoeybi,  Mohammad and Catanzaro, Bryan and Choi, Yejin},
   journal={arXiv preprint arXiv:2412.06464},
   year={2025}